I'm No Dummy: Cast

-The Film’s Structure
+Structure

 The documentary's director, Simon, poses two questions or themes in the film.
 First, is ventriloquism an art form or some inconsequential variety act?
 And two, if it is an art form, is it a dying art form?

 In order to deconstruct ventriloquism, Simon approached I'm No Dummy like an author might approach a book, dividing the various aspects into “chapters.”
 Each chapter utilizes interviews, photos and performance clips and examines a specific facet that changed and advanced ventriloquism.
 There is approximately 45 minutes of performance footage and nearly 100 photos in the film.